OpenLiberty/open-liberty/README.md

 [![Twitter](https://img.shields.io/twitter/follow/openlibertyio.svg?style=social&label=Follow)](https://twitter.com/OpenLibertyIO)

 # Summary
-A lightweight open framework for building fast and efficient cloud-native Java microservices.
+A lightweight open framework for building fast and efficient cloud-native Java microservices:
-* Open Liberty is fast to start up with low memory footprint and live reload for quick iteration
+* Open Liberty is fast to start up with low memory footprint and live reload for quick iteration.
 * Simple to add and remove features from the latest versions of MicroProfile and Java EE.
-* Zero migration let's you focus on what's important, not the APIs changing under you.
+* Zero migration lets you focus on what's important, not the APIs changing under you.

 ## Getting Started